Britwad/GPTree/USER_MANUAL.md

 ## **2. Running GPTree**
 a.
-Open browser with http://localhost:3000
+Open browser with https://gptree-one.vercel.app/
 b.
 Either sign in with you email or continue with Google

 ## **3. Using GPTree**
 a.
-Create an account
+Create an account:
-    Add your email into the text box or signing in with Google Once logged in, you'll see your dashboard listing all of your trees
+    Add your email into the text box or signing in with Google Once logged in, you'll see the listing all of your trees and a prompt to create a new tree

 b.
 Create a Tree
-    Click "New Tree"
     Enter a topic into the prompt box
     GPTree will generate a root node explaining the topic The Tree will display the root node which you could click to go back to if at any time you